iamsims/Linear-Regression-Using-Matrices/README.md

 # Linear-Regression-Using-Matrices
-It contains the solution to solve an overdetermined set of equations so as to minimize the sum of square of residual errors.
+The main file contains the solution to solve an overdetermined set of equations so as to minimize the sum of square of residual errors.

 ### Consider the following overdetermined system of linear equations:
     1. 0.25.x1 + 0.03.x2 = 0.97